What is a SWOT Analysis

 - The effectiveness of your marketing materials

-- Your ability to gather and analyze performance data
+- Your ability to gather and analyze performance and customer data

-- Your ability to respond to market changes
+- The ability to respond to market changes

-Deciding whether to name each of these factors as Strengths or Weaknesses is the next step.
+Deciding whether to name each of these factors as strengths or weaknesses is the next step.
 It’s crucial to include internal stakeholders in brainstorming sessions.
-For example, you may be proud of the company’s website.
+For example, you may love the company’s website.
 But, if the website isn’t producing a steady flow of leads, it needs to be labeled a weakness.